Blosc/bloscpack/README.md

 ## TODO

-* files larger than memory, maybe chunking
+* files larger than memory, maybe chunking, also Blosc has a 2GB limit on buffers
 * input-pipe and --raw for output
 * magic file header
 * thread control